joone/fosscomics/content/posts/4. How Did People Write Code in the Early Days of Computing/index.md

 ![A diagram divides two 17-bit EDSAC instructions into an operation code, an unused bit, a ten-bit operand, and a length bit, alongside the mnemonics T0S and H2S.](images/4_4.png "size:80%")

-All machine language instructions used in EDSAC are composed of 17 bits.
-The first column is the operation code, and the second column, 1 bit, is not used.
-Third column is the operand, representing the address.
-The last bit indicates whether the current instruction is 17 bits or 35 bits.
+Each EDSAC instruction occupied a 17-bit word: a five-bit operation code, one unused bit, a ten-bit address, and a final bit selecting a short or long operand.

 The two EDSAC assembly instructions shown above can be explained as follows: